 Liability insurance (required in some states) covers you if you hurt someone or damage their property.
-Comprehensive and collision coverage protect your vehicle.
+Comprehensive and collision coverage protects your vehicle.
 That is why this is always optional coverage.

 Note: It may be required by the lender if you have a lease or car loan.

-If you want to fully protect your vehicle for all types of damage, you need to purchase both collision and comprehensive coverage.
+If you want to fully protect your vehicle from all types of damage, you need to purchase both collision and comprehensive coverage.

-But many people with older cars sometimes drop these coverage’s in order to save money.
+But many people with older cars sometimes drop these coverage’s to save money.